mozilla/stubattribution-tests/README.md

 ### Clone the repository

-If you have cloned this project already then you can skip this, otherwise you'll need to clone this repo using Git.
+If you have cloned this project already, then you can skip this; otherwise you'll need to clone this repo using Git.
 If you do not know how to clone a GitHub repository, check out this [help page][git clone] from GitHub.